daffineq/kuroji-api/README.md

 ## 🏁 Getting Started

-> **Important**: This API requires PostgreSQL and Redis to be running.
-Make sure both services are properly configured in your `.env` file.
+> **Important**: This API requires PostgreSQL to be running.
+Redis is optional and can be turned off in the `.env` file (enabled by default).
+Make sure these services are properly configured in your `.env` file.

 ### 🐳 Quick Start with Docker